magento/devdocs/guides/v2.1/frontend-dev-guide/themes/theme-apply.md

 ## Add a theme-independent logo {#theme-apply-logo}
-You might want to set a permanent store logo, that displays on the store front no matter what theme is applied.
+You might want to set a permanent store logo that displays on the store front no matter what theme is applied.
 To add a permanent theme-independent logo:

 2. In Admin, go to **CONTENT** > **Design** > **Configuration**